This program is offered at Clark State's Beavercreek and Springfield - Leffel Lane locations.

 |MGT 2600||Legal Environment of Business||3|

 |MGT 2800||Business Strategy/Policy Seminar (Capstone)||3|

-*** Must be a global awareness (GA) course and may come from social/behavioral sciences (Except ECO 1100) or arts/humanities.
+* Must be a global awareness (GA) course and come from arts/humanitites courses identified in the Catalog.